[Thoughts] Steam Deck, Machine, Frame, & Controller

 Oculus is known to brick their own headset, hence my hatred towards them.
 Artificial obsolescence.
 I was forced to reinstall graphic drivers from Nvidia each and every time I desired to run the Oculus Rift, something I didn’t have to do for the Valve Index.
 I noted my frustrations, especially in this blog post [Oculus Rift] noting my pains.
 Valve saved my VR experience with the Valve Index!
 No longer was I stuck with software bloat, software driver issues, or other issues.
 Valve Index was a plug-and-play, and instant gratification!
 I expect the Valve Frame to do the same.

 I avoid the Oculus, and especially Oculus Quest lines, like a plague.
 Lying pieces of turds.
 Planned Obsolescence, and all that nonsense.
 Valve still plans to support their hardware lines, even if quietly.
 No switches turned off, just supported.
-Maybe the Steam Frame shall rejuvinate my interest into VR and VRChat by making things far more accessible by powered tethered mode.
+Maybe the Steam Frame shall rejuvenate my interest into VR and VRChat by making things far more accessible by powered tethered mode.

 Similar to the Steam Machine, we simply wait for the price tag, purchasing ability, and the freedom to be allowed to play on these gadgets and devices.
-I’m also hoping, wishing the Steam Frame device shall aid in bridging the gap between flatscreen and VR mode by making specific games VR mode.
+I’m also hoping, wishing the Steam Frame device shall aid in bridging the gap between flat-screen and VR mode by making specific games VR mode.
 You know, those other games where game developers announce a walls-of-texts noting their fear, hypocrisy, and laziness in making games VR, even though other developers attempted such.
 Hoping for worthwhile VR Mode functions using the Steam Frame.

 For this, I may simply wait for reviews and first impression videos on YouTube prior to purchasing.